 - 1. EagleFiler is designed to perform best when it is kept running, with a library open.
 It will be faster to leave it running (perhaps hidden) in the background than to open and close it each time you add a file to the library.
 You can easily hide EagleFiler by holding down the Option key as you click to switch to another application.
 Additionally, leaving EagleFiler running will allow you to use its capture key. - 2.
 Importing files by dragging them directly into the library's Files folder and then using Scan for New Files is faster than other methods because it avoids copying the files.
 Also, this method (as well as the To Import folder) do not require you to wait for EagleFiler to launch and the library to open. - 3.
 EagleFiler is designed to support multi-gigabyte libraries with many thousands of files.
 However, as with all software, viewing a library (or folder) with fewer files in it will generally be faster than viewing one with many.
 (The sizes of the files don't have much effect on EagleFiler's performance.)
 EagleFiler lets you create multiple libraries, so one way to increase performance is to use several smaller libraries instead of one huge one.
 This can also provide an additional level of organization. - 4.
 Fewer large mailboxes are generally faster than many small ones.
 You can combine multiple mailboxes using the Merge Mailboxes command. - 5.
 Leave e-mail messages in their mailboxes rather than dragging them out into folders (which converts them to individual files).
-You can merge .eml files back into a mailbox using the Merge Message Files command.
+You can merge .eml files back into a mailbox using the Merge Message Files command. - 6.
+Emptying EagleFiler's trash will reduce the number of records in the library, and thus speed it up.

-$^{^{227} {\}tt mailto:eaglefiler@c-command.com}$
+$^{^{228} \}mathtt{mailto:eaglefiler@c-command.com}$